What is the impact of child marriage?

 Isolated and with limited freedom, married girls often feel disempowered.
 They are deprived of their fundamental rights to health, education and safety.

-Neither physically nor emotionally ready to become wives and mothers, these girls are at far greater risk of experiencing dangerous complications in pregnancy and childbirth, becoming infected with HIV/AIDS and suffering domestic violence.
+Child brides are neither physically nor emotionally ready to become wives and mothers.
+They face more risks of experiencing dangerous complications in pregnancy and childbirth, contracting HIV/AIDS and suffering domestic violence.
 With little access to education and economic opportunities, they and their families are more likely to live in poverty.